jxqu3/rusty-gameoflife/README.md

 - Zoom in/out with CTRL+Mouse wheel
 - Set simulation speed with Mouse wheel
 - Set brush size with SHIFT+Mouse wheel
+- Enable or disable the grid outline with G (if you disable it only live and highlighted cells will be rendered, improving performance!)

 ## why
 To learn rust.
 I already made an [implementation in Go](https://github.com/checkm4ted/gameoflife), and wanted to try with Rust.
 In all my past rust projects I only used a single thread (the main one).
 In this one I had to use more.